Port Stanvac, South Australia: Port Stanvac jetty

 The Port Stanvac jetty is 670 metres long, and since the refinery's closure in 2003 remains with an exclusion zone for the purposes of public safety.
 The structure terminates in waters 12 to 15 metres deep.

 In October 2015, the South Australian government committed to retaining the existing 215 metre rock groyne adjoining the jetty, but according to ExxonMobil "had not identified a viable alternate use for the defunct structure."
 Mobil agreed to fund upgrade works estimated to cost $5.7 million to ensure that the groyne would be safe prior to opening it for public access.
-The jetty structure itself is expected to be demolished.

-The Southern Times Messenger previously reported that ExxonMobil had offered the Port Stanvac Jetty to the City of Onkaparinga.
-This was to allow anglers and divers access in the hope that one day the jetty could be used for recreational fishing and diving.
-Onkaparinga Mayor Lorraine Rosenberg has said any responsibility for the jetty should fall to the Government of South Australia.
-Shore-based diving opportunities near suburban Adelaide are few, making the jetty structure a prospective new dive tourism attraction.
-Onkaparinga city development manager Terry Sutcliffe said one of the council's aims was to see the jetty used as a port for local industries and said the council would need to consider maintenance and liability costs if it chose to take over the jetty.
+Has been demolished and proposed maps of future development for the area include a shorter jetty intended primarily for recreational use.

 Oil spills

 A number of oil spill events occurred at or near Port Stanvac during the refinery's operating life.